hibernate/query-validator/README.md

 Queries are interpreted according to Hibernate's flavor of JPQL (i.e. HQL), which is a superset of the query language defined by the JPA specification.

-One important example of how the languages are different is the handling of function names.
-In the JPA spec, function names like `SUBSTRING`, `SQRT`, and `COALESCE` are *reserved words*.
-In HQL, they're just regular identifiers, and you may even write a HQL query that directly calls a user-defined or non-portable SQL function.

 #### Function arguments are not checked